 Lavailable_PRS is the time duration of available PRS in the positioning frequency layer to be measured during Tavailable_PRS, and is calculated in the same way as PRS duration K defined in clause 5.1.6.5 of TS 38.214 [26].

-When periodic time window(s) are configured by the LMF, Tavailable_PRS=LCM(Tprs, MGRP, Twindow), otherwise Tavailable_PRS=LCM(Tprs, MGRP).
+When periodic time window(s) are configured by the LMF, Tavailable_PRS=LCM(Tprs, MGRP, Twindow) if PFL i is associated with one time window, otherwise Tavailable_PRS=LCM(Tprs, MGRP).
 Twindow is the maximum periodicity of the configured time window(s).
 Tprs and MGRP are defined in clause 9.9.2.5.

 Lavailable_PRS and Tprs are calculated by only considering the PRS resources in the indicated resources sets overlapping with both the MG and the indicated time window(s).